Visiting Green-Wood Cemetery: A Brooklyn Hidden Gem

 Experiences & Tours at Green-Wood Cemetery

-Going on a guided tour of Green-Wood cemetery is a must.
+Going on a guided tour of Green-Wood is a must.
 It is one of the best ways to experience the cemetery, especially if you love history and storytelling.
-A guided tour can take you through the nooks and crannies of the cemetery while providing fun and interesting insights.
-Our tour guides had us mesmerized with the stories of interesting people interred here and the experiences of New Yorkers back in the 1800s.
-It really offers a richer connection to the landmark and further deepens the “time-traveling” sense you get here.
+I’ve done 3 guided tours that took me through the nooks and crannies of the cemetery while getting expert insights.

 The tours at the Green-Wood Cemetery change by season.
 So be sure to check their calendar of events to see what’s being offered.

-SOLO TRAVEL: If you can’t make it to a tour, that’s OK.
-You do not need one to enter Green-Wood Cemetery.
+You do not need a tour to enter Green-Wood Cemetery.
 You can also choose to explore it at your own pace, here is a PDF map of the cemetery to save on your phone!

 What Makes the Green-Wood Cemetery So Special?